-Body position influences your horse whether you are standing still or moving.
-Correct posture is a basic skill riders must master in order to progress up the riding tree.
+Body position influences your horse whether standing still or moving.
+Correct posture is a basic skill ALL riders must master in order to progress up the riding tree.
 Unless you correctly position your own body, you cannot expect your horse to use its body correctly.

 If you could view yourself from the side when sitting in the saddle, a vertical plumb line should go through the middle of your ear, through the middle of your shoulder, hip and heel.

-As a rule, if you glance down and see your toe, your leg is too far forward.
-You are in a chair seat, tail bone tucked under and you will be behind your horse's motion.
+When in the saddle, glance down and if you see your foot then your leg is too far forward.
+You are in a chair seat, tail bone tucked under.
+This puts you behind your horse's motion.

 One knee (or both) should not 'creep' up the saddle.
-This can result in rider hip pain and rider crookedness.
+This can result in rider hip pain for both you and your horse.

-Your mid-section should be lifted and firm so that your pelvis and hips can move freely as well as absorb your horse's motion.
+Your mid-section should be lifted and firm so that your pelvis and hips can move freely and independently from your torso, head, and hands.

-With a straight spine and toned abdominals, your pelvis can tip up and forward to set the rhythm at sitting trot without going faster than your horse.
-Riding from you core.
+With a straight spine and toned abdominals, your pelvis can tip up and forward to set the rhythm.
+Correct riding begins in YOUR core and sets the tempo for the horse, regardless of what gait.

 Your shoulders must stay directly over your hips in order for you to be balanced over your horse and able to follow his movements.

-You should feel equal pressure on your seat bones.
-Sitting like you are on a sofa is not correct.
+You should feel equal pressure on each seat bone.
+Sitting like you are on a sofa is NOT CORRECT.
 You are putting too much pressure on the cantle of the saddle.

 Why is it so difficult to sit correctly?